History of New Rochelle, New York: Railroad history

 After the end of the Civil War, proposals for new railroads reached new levels.
-As New York City continued to expand, many proposals were made to link The Bronx with Westchester County, hoping to capitalize on increasing real estate values.
+As New York City continued to expand, multiple proposals were made to link The Bronx with Westchester County, hoping to capitalize on increasing real estate values.
 Banking that the city would continue to grow northward, the New York, Westchester and Boston Railway Company developed new lines of service to serve the large populations moving to the suburbs.
 Two main lines were built as part of the NYW&B, the Port Chester line and the White Plains line.
 The Port Chester Line ran along the same route as the New York Railroads New Haven line which remains in service today.
 The White Plains Line ran north through much of New Rochelle's rural, undeveloped upper end.

 Even by 1912, much of Upper Rochelle remained sparsely populated.
 The Wykagyl and Quaker Ridge stations fronted dirt roads and were not served by public transportation.
 Ironically, most of the real-estate development that did occur at the time was attracting wealthier residents who owned their own automobiles, frequently chauffeur-driven, and used them instead of public-transportation for local trips.
 While the populations of some communities served by the NYWB did grow between 1912 and 1937, the growth was not large enough or fast enough to provide sufficient business for the railroad, and service was discontinued on December 31, 1937.
 The only signs of the railway that are left can be found in a few remaining station houses, most notably the Quaker Ridge station, currently a private residence, and the former Wykagyl station, now part of a shopping center.